Divide the kids into two teams.

 # They return to fetch a friend.
 The balloon is placed between the children, as they would stand behind each other.
 They must move together to fetch another balloon, without dropping the one between them.
 They may not use their hands.

 # After fetching another balloon, they return to fetch another friend.
 This process continues making the balloon train longer and longer.

 # You can add a small train track to the game, going up and down and in circles to make it a bit more difficult.

-When it comes to birthday parties, I love to go the extra mile.
-There is no bigger reward than to see the smiles on my kids’ faces as they enjoy being kids.
+When it comes to birthday parties, we love to go the extra mile.
+There is no bigger reward than seeing the smiles on our kids’ faces as they enjoy being kids.